joaovictorferreira/joaovictorferreira/README.md

-## Hi I'm joão and these are some of my info
+## Hi, I'm joão and these are some of my info
 <br>
 <div align="center">
   <a href="https://github.com/joaovictorferreira">